-One of the most sought after activities nowadays is camping and for a good reason!
-Camping helps us reconnect with nature and ourselves.
+One of the most sought after activities nowadays is camping and for a good reason - It helps us reconnect with nature and ourselves.
 Treating the indoorsy you with some outdoor camping can do wonders for your stress levels, and mental health overall!
-We bet you’ve imagined yourself camping in Singapore, stargazing, and having the time of your life, so here follows a complete guide to camping in Singapore!
+While in Singapore, ditch the glamorous hotels and brave up the outdoors for at least one night - stargazing, and having the time of your life.
+We know you already started dreaming about camping in Singapore, so here is a detailed guide to all the essentials -

 While it is very much fascinating to camp in Singapore, due permission is required from authorities.
 It is a seamless process and does not eat up much of your time.
 One can apply for a permit online via the following link: https://e-station.axs.com.sg/AXSOnline/bo_eservices/NParks_Camping/particulars.php